 It appears that Orion put the film into wider release than Filmways had done previously.
 An ad in Variety from 17 November 1982 emphasises the comparative success: "The Burning scorches New York! $401,258 in just 7 days."
 Co-incidentally, the same ad boasts that 8,800 video cassettes of the film have been sold by EMI in the UK (and we all know how that turned out!).
 Its last week on the chart was December 8 1982, where it had slipped from 78 screens the previous week to just 8 that week with a total take of $707,770.

-Promotional press artwork also exists under the title CROPSY, but it is unclear when it played theatres under that title (it was a common practice to give films multiple names, perhaps in an effort to trick audiences into seeing it twice!) – but it looks like it might have played under that title in late 1981 in at least Memphis.
+Promotional press artwork also exists under the title CROPSY, but it is unclear when it played theatres under that title (it was a common practice to give films multiple names, perhaps in an effort to trick audiences into seeing it twice!) – but it looks like it might have played under that title in late 1981 in at least Memphis (see images at the end of this page).
 According to the MPAA site it may have also played under the title CAMPFIRE TALES.
 These releases and re-releases make if difficult – if not nigh on impossible – to find a definitive box office tally for the film.

 To confuse matters further is the way that Variety collected box office data at the time.
 A case in point is HAPPY BIRTHDAY TO ME.
 The June 10 1981 issue lists that film as making a total of $3,491,592 after 3 weeks in release in the box office chart.
 However, the same issue carries an ad from Columbia Pictures boasting that the film had actually grossed $10,609,514 in 3 weeks and 3 days.
 Confused?
 You should be.
 It appears that back then Variety only collated the film rentals, meaning the percentage the distributors collected – and not the total box office tally like it does today.
 Therefore, if we take HAPPY BIRTHDAY TO ME as a benchmark, then we can double or triple the figures for these films to give an approximation of true box office.
 Hardly an exact science, but with lack of anything else more concrete it will have to do.
 Therefore, it is fair to surmise that THE BURNING made around $2-3 million on a $1.5 million budget.
 According to Tony Maylam the film sold well around the world (and with cable and video sales to boot) it at least made back its budget – and then some.
 However, in no way could it be described as a box office smash.